Search the Archives

 Emmanuel College Student Literary Magazines

 Innerscapes was a literary magazine published by the students of Emmanuel College during the 1980s.
 The editorial boards consisted of 2-3 people and the publications contained short stories and poetry written by students, as well as artwork and photos produced by students.
-The Emmanuel Advocate began publication in the Spring of 1990, headed up by editor Julie Anne Fiore, with the purpose of creating “a forum that will both enrich and educate us in the ‘facts’ of our lives,” essentially meaning that it was where the entirely female student body could freely express Saintly Review Cover, 2017their thoughts and ideas.
+The Emmanuel Advocate began publication in the Spring of 1990, headed up by editor Julie Anne Fiore, with the purpose of creating “a forum that will both enrich and educate us in the ‘facts’ of our lives,” essentially meaning that it was where the entirely female student body could freely express their thoughts and ideas.
 Following this publication was The Current Focus, renamed to Kaleidoscope after one issue was published.
 These publications were initially led by Editor-in-Chief Danielle Radford, who sought to expand upon Kaleidoscope and make it more than a literary magazine, so as to include news stories (both news around the college and national news).
 Around 2002 Kaleidoscope came under new leadership and went back to strictly publishing works including poetry and short stories, rather than news reports.

 The next publication entitled Bang! also served as a literary magazine, publishing short stories and poems produced by students.
 The most recent publication is The Saintly Review, published in September 2016.
 The editorial board is made up of 15 students and the publication coincides with the work of the “Editing and Publishing a Literary Magazine” course.
 The students were charged with not only producing their own literary works to include, but were responsible for each part of the production process, from deciding which works to include to designing the layout and submitting a final product for print.